kohutovic/febus-rules/longsword.md

 7. In order to judge as to the correctness of an attack the following points must be considered:
-    1. If the attack is initiated when the opponent has his point passively in Langort (‘in line’) the attacker must first deflect his opponent’s weapon.
+    1. If the attack is initiated when the opponent has their point passively in Langort (‘in line’) the attacker must first deflect the opponent’s weapon.
 Referees must ensure that a mere contact of the blades is not considered as sufficient to deflect the opponent’s blade.
     2. If, when attempting to find the opponent’s blade to deflect it,